-The Beazley plc Board delegates direct oversight of the risk management function and framework to its audit and risk committee, and the primary regulated subsidiary Boards and their audit and risk committees.
+The Beazley Furlonge Ltd Board delegates direct oversight of the risk management function and framework to its audit and risk committees, and the primary regulated subsidiary Boards and their audit and risk committees.
 The Board delegates executive oversight of the risk management function and framework to the executive committee, which fulfils this responsibility primarily through its risk and regulatory committee.